Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 6. **End-of-Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]

-7. **Dependency Pinning:** "Latest" releases MUST generally not be used.
+7. **Dependency Pinning:** "Latest" releases MUST generally be avoided.
 For business critical applications or services, 3rd-party dependencies MUST be pinned using checksums or cryptographic signatures.

 ## {{site.TITLE_SSDLC_SECDEV_SECGATES}}

-1. **Initial Project Approval:**
+1. **Initial Project Kick-Off:**
-   - All new projects that are either implementing new applications or that plan to change existing ones MUST be approved by the *IT security function* before they are allowed to be started.
+   - All new projects that are either implementing new applications or that plan to change existing ones MUST conduct a security kick-off from the *IT security function* before they are allowed to be started.
-   - As part of this approval, the *IT security function* CAN specify the risk class with the project and may define security controls that have to be implemented or security activities that have to be conducted by the project.
+   - As part of this kick-off, the *IT security function* CAN specify the risk class with the project and may define security controls that have to be implemented or security activities that have to be conducted by the project.

 2. **Architecture Approval (Conditional):** For all new applications with *risk class >= [HIGH]*, or if explicitly requested by the *IT security function* during the project approval:
    - The security architecture (see [{{sute.TITLE_SSDLC_SECDEV_SECDESIGN}}]({{site.URL_SSDLC_SECDEV_SECDESIGN}}) MUST be approved by the *IT security function* before initial implementation is allowed to begin.